stormlightlabs/noteleaf/docs/testing.md

 # Testing Documentation

-This document outlines the testing patterns and practices used in the noteleaf application.
+This document outlines the testing patterns and practices used in the `noteleaf` application.

-## Testing Principles
+## Overview

 The codebase follows Go's standard testing practices without external libraries.
-Tests use only the standard library `testing` package and avoid mock frameworks or assertion libraries.
-This keeps dependencies minimal and tests readable using standard Go patterns.
+Tests use only the standard library package and avoid mock frameworks or assertion libraries.
+This is to keep dependencies minimal and tests readable using standard Go patterns.

-## Test File Organization
+### Organization

-Test files follow the standard Go convention of `*_test.go` naming.
 Each package contains its own test files alongside the source code.
 Test files are organized by functionality and mirror the structure of the source code they test.

-## Testing Patterns
+## Patterns

 ### Handler Creation Pattern